Frequently Asked Questions

 What is GiveButter?

 GiveButter is our partner in fundraising.
-It was co-founded by Max Friedman, Ari Krasner, and Liran Cohen in 2016.
+It was co-founded by Max Friedman, Ari Krasner, and Liran Cohen in 2016 to help raise funds for a friend's passionate cause and felt there was 'a better way'.
 The widely used platform helps us organize our contacts, donations, and activities.